Language Courses

 German Language Courses

-The University of Salzburg generally expects all incoming students to have sufficient proficiency in German.
+The Paris Lodron University of Salzburg generally expects all incoming students to have sufficient proficiency in German.
 This is not a required qualification; however, all potential students should be aware that the primary language used for coursework at the University is German.

-If you are not yet at this level or simply would like to brush up on your German, the University offers German language courses which are taught according to varying levels of proficiency and run the length of each semester.
+If you are not yet at this level or would like to brush up on your German, the University offers German language courses which are taught according to varying CEFR levels of proficiency and run the length of each semester.

 Preparatory German Language Course offered by Dep. of German Studies